I have a confession. Every year for my birthday, I ask for 72 hours at home with no kids.

 Every behavior has a cost.
 Even neutral behaviors aren’t really neutral.
 They take up time, energy, and space that could be put toward better behaviors or more important tasks.
 Like maybe Netflix – it isn’t bad to watch TV, but you also walk away from Netflix not really having accomplished or gained anything.
 We are often spinning in motion instead of taking action.
 This is why Buffett’s strategy is particularly brilliant.
 Items 6 through 25 on your list are things you care about.
 They are important to you.
 It is very easy to justify spending your time on them.
 But when you compare them to your top 5 goals, these items are distractions.
 Spending time on secondary priorities is the reason you have 20 half-finished projects instead of 5 completed ones.
 Eliminate ruthlessly.
 Again, don’t organize, eliminate.
 Force yourself to focus.
 Complete a task or kill it.
 The most dangerous distractions are the ones you love, but don’t love you back.

 This 5/25 exercise has been a total game changer for me.
 It has given me a new level of drive and focus.
 I know that it will do the same for you.
-If you loved this and want more, I invite you to check out the 7S Working Community, which includes my free course The 24-Hour Work Week where you can learn how I effectively built not one, but two, successful businesses all while still giving most of my time to my family.
+If you loved this and want more, I invite you to check out The Blueprint, which includes my free course The 24-Hour Work Week where you can learn how I effectively built not one, but two, successful businesses all while still giving most of my time to my family.
 Time, after all, is our most valuable currency.